Halloween is coming, and that means it's picture time!

-It's so fun to look back at those photos year after year, so here are ten awesome tips to make sure those photos of your kids in their Halloween costumes are the best they can be!
+It's so fun to look back at those photos year after year, so here are ten awesome tips to help you make sure those photos of your kids in their Halloween costumes are the best they can be!

 1. Take pictures early.

-Think about it: you child is all dressed up and ready to go get some candy, and now mom wants them to slow down and take a picture?
-They're not likely to be incredibly cooperative and patient in that situation!
+Think about it: your child is all dressed up and ready to go get some candy, and now mom wants them to slow down and take a picture?
+They're probably not going to be incredibly cooperative and patient in that situation.

 Here's the plan: you want to take pictures of that costume BEFORE any of the parties, festivities, costume day at school, or trick-or-treating.

 So do yourself a favor and take pictures the day before.
 You'll have more time, without the looming deadline of trick-or-treating or getting to school on time.
-No one will know (or care) and it takes some stress off an already crazy day.
+No one will know (or care) and it takes some stress off of an already crazy day.

 2. Think about your lighting.

 Instead, pick open shade that has even lighting, like under your front porch or a large tree.
-If you're lucky and it's a cloudy day, you can use that soft, diffused light too, but you can't always depend on it!
+If you're lucky and it's a cloudy day, you can use that soft, diffused light too, but you can't always depend on that!

 Natural light will always be more flattering in photos than flash, fluorescent, or overhead lighting.
-But if you must shoot indoors, choose something well lit.
+But if you must shoot indoors, choose somewhere well lit.
 Open the shades and turn on the lights to get as much light in there as possible.

-3. Get down to their level.
+3. Get down on their level.

 Halloween pictures should be taken from at the subject's eye level or just slightly above it.
 You want to get their whole body in the frame to show off that cute costume!